 2) Discharge Fuel System Pressure

-After removing the power connection, now detach the gas cap from the vehicle to balance the inner pressure of the fuel tank.
-Removing this cap ensures that additional pressure from that space has been discharged through the open gas cap.
+After disconnecting the power, now remove the gas cap from the fuel tank to balance the inner and outer pressures of the fuel tank.
+The removal of the fuel cap ensures that additional pressure from that space has been discharged through the open gas cap.

 Discard the O-ring after removing the fuel pressure regulator from the fuel rail.
 If the regulator is unclean, the O-ring can look very dirty.
 In such conditions, you must clean or replace the O-ring.

-After the removal of all parts connected to the pressure regulator, it is time to clean them with a regular cloth.
+After the removal of all parts connected to the pressure regulator, it’s time to clean them with a regular cloth.
 For efficient cleaning, use a clean, soft cloth.
 Before the use of cloth, ensure that the cloth is clean and free of dirt.

 After proper cleaning, reconnect all the parts in their places as they were before.
-After connecting all the parts, turn on the regulator and test its working.
+After connecting all the parts, turn on the regulator and test its performance.

 There are many factors that affect the replacement cost of the fuel pressure regulator.
 The average replacement cost of the fuel pressure regulator is from $140 to $340.
 If you want to buy an electronic pressure regulator, this cost may go more than $500.